-This country-specific Q&A provides an overview to laws and regulations that may occur in United States – Environment.
+This country-specific Q&A provides an overview of Environment laws and regulations applicable in United States.

 What is the environmental framework and the key pieces of environmental legislation in your jurisdiction?

 Congress has enacted statutes that apply nationwide.
-The most important of these laws are the National Environmental Policy Act; the Clean Air Act; the Clean Water Act; the Safe Drinking Water Act; the Toxic Substances Control Act; the Endangered Species Act; the Oil Pollution Act; the Resource Conservation and Recovery Act; the Comprehensive Environmental Response, Compensation and Liability Act.
-Each of the fifty states also has its own environmental laws, and some cities do as well.
-There is limited pre-emption of state and municipal law by federal law, but generally the states are able to adopt environmental laws that must be stricter than, and must not conflict with, the federal statutes and regulations.
+The most important of these laws are the National Environmental Policy Act; the Clean Air Act; the Clean Water Act; the Safe Drinking Water Act; the Toxic Substances Control Act; the Endangered Species Act; the Oil Pollution Act; the Resource Conservation and Recovery Act; and the Comprehensive Environmental Response, Compensation, and Liability Act.
+Each of the fifty states also has its own environmental laws, as do some cities and towns.
+There is limited pre-emption of state and municipal law by federal law.
+Generally, states and cities are able to adopt environmental laws that must be stricter than, and must not conflict with, the federal statutes and regulations.

 Who are the primary environmental regulatory authorities in your jurisdiction?
 To what extent do they enforce environmental requirements?

 The Environmental Protection Agency (EPA) is the primary environmental regulatory authority.
 The Department of Justice represents EPA in most court proceedings, including in enforcement actions.
 The Army Corps of Engineers is the regulatory authority for discharges of certain material into waters of the United States.
 The Fish and Wildlife Service is the regulatory authority responsible for managing fish, wildlife, and natural habitats.
-Each state has at least one environmental regulatory authority; these also enforce environmental laws, typically with the assistance of the state’s attorney general.
+Each state has at least one environmental regulatory authority that enforces environmental laws, typically with the assistance of the state’s attorney general.

 What is the framework for the environmental permitting regime in your jurisdiction?

-Permits are required for many kinds of air and water discharges, for the construction of facilities that emit pollution into the air or water or that handle or dispose of wastes, and that may impact species or habitat.
-EPA issues many of these permits, but has delegated to some states the permitting authority under certain statutes.
-The states issue their own permits under their own laws.
+Permits are required for certain types of discharges to air and water, and for the construction and operation of facilities that emit pollution into the air or water, that handle or dispose of wastes, and that may impact species or habitat.
+EPA issues many of these permits, but has delegated to some states the authority to issue and manage permits under certain statutes.
+Local governments can also issue their own permits under their own laws.

 Can environmental permits be transferred between entities in your jurisdiction?
 If so, what is the process for transferring?

-Yes, environmental permits can be transferred between entities.
-Depending on the statute involved, this may be accomplished simply by providing notice of the transfer to the relevant agencies, or it may require the approval of those agencies.
+Environmental permits can usually be transferred between entities.
+Depending on the statute involved, this may be accomplished simply by providing notice of the transfer to the relevant agencies, or it may require the approval of the relevant regulatory agencies.

 What rights of appeal are there against regulators with regards to decisions to grant environmental permits?

-Most final decisions by agencies may be challenged in court.
+Most final decisions by regulatory agencies may be challenged administratively or in court.
 Decisions by EPA and other federal agencies are challenged in federal court.
 Most decisions by state agencies are challenged in state courts.
-EPA and many states have administrative tribunals that hear challenges to certain regulatory decisions.
+EPA and many states have independent administrative tribunals that hear challenges to certain regulatory decisions.

 Are environmental impact assessments (EIAs) for certain projects required in your jurisdiction?
 If so, what are the main elements of EIAs and to what extent can EIAs be challenged?

 The National Environmental Policy Act (NEPA) requires an environmental analysis called an Environmental Assessment (EA) prior to permitting or construction of a project subject to NEPA.
 Based on the EA’s results, the lead federal agency conducting the environmental review may then prepare a more rigorous assessment providing for public review and comment, and responses to substantive comments.
 This more rigorous assessment is an Environmental Impact Statement (EIS).
 NEPA requires an EIS to be prepared whenever a proposal involves a major federal action that will significantly affect the quality of the human environment.
 The EIS must include consultation with agencies preparing studies mandated by specified environmental laws and must include the comments of federal agencies that have jurisdiction by law or special expertise with respect to any environmental impact involved.
-EISs include a description of the action under consideration; a description of the current state of the environment that could be affected by the action; analysis of how the action could affect the environment; analysis of alternatives to the action; and description of methods to mitigate any adverse impacts.
+EISs include a description of the action under consideration, a description of the current state of the environment that could be affected by the action, analysis of how the action could affect the environment, analysis of alternatives to the action, and description of methods to mitigate any adverse impacts.
 Many states have their own environmental impact assessment laws.
 Final agency decisions after environmental impact assessment, whether federal or state, can typically be challenged in court.

 What is the framework for determining and allocating liability for contamination of soil and groundwater in your jurisdiction, and what are the applicable regulatory regimes?

-The principal law governing liability for contamination of soil and groundwater is the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), also known as the Superfund law.
-It imposes a very broad liability regime in which current and past owners and operators of contaminated land may be liable for its cleanup, as well as parties that generated waste that was disposed at what became listed as a contaminated site.
-Few statutory defences are available.
-CERCLA also provides for the cleanup of contaminated sites, and has detailed procedures for studies about the nature and extent of contamination, cleanup methods, and decisions by EPA regarding the cleanup of contaminated sites.
+The principal law governing liability for contamination of soil and groundwater is the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as the Superfund law.
+It imposes a broad liability regime in which current and past owners and operators of contaminated land may be liable for its cleanup, as well as parties that generated waste that was disposed at what was later listed as a contaminated site.
+Few statutory defenses are available.
+CERCLA also provides for the cleanup of contaminated sites, and has detailed procedures for studies to determine the nature and extent of contamination, cleanup methods, and decisions by EPA regarding the cleanup of contaminated sites.

 Under what circumstances is there a positive obligation to investigate land for potential soil and groundwater contamination?
 Is there a positive obligation to provide any investigative reports to regulatory authorities?

 Some states, most prominently New Jersey and Connecticut, require disclosure of environmental site conditions and, in some cases, site investigations before certain transactions involving land or its ownership can be consummated.
-The release of certain quantities of certain hazardous substances must be promptly reported to the authorities under CERCLA and under the Emergency Planning and Community Right to Know Act.
-If those conditions are not met, the study results ordinarily do not have to be reported to the authorities, but there are certain exceptions, such as during certain enforcement actions.
+The release of certain quantities of certain hazardous substances to soil or groundwater must be promptly reported to the authorities under CERCLA and under the Emergency Planning and Community Right to Know Act.

 If land is found to be contaminated, or pollutants are discovered to be migrating to neighbouring land, is there a duty to report this contamination to relevant authorities?